ececaliskan123/E-Commerce/README.md

 ## Directory structure
+For execution of all scripts, the working directory needs to be the project root!

 `models/` for binary, saved models which can be loaded for inferring predictions

 `data/` for CSVs, raw as well as preprocessed